Menu

 • Uniform - Dress Smart - Think Smart.
 Please ensure correct uniform is worn every day, with shirts tucked in and hair tied back.

-• Homework is set on a Thursday and should be completed by the following Tuesday.
+• Homework is set on a Wednesday and should be returned the following Monday.

 • Swimming is on a Thursday.